A Region-based Randers Geodesic Approach for Image Segmentation: Introduction

-It is known that one of the advantages of region-based active contours is the flexibility in the construction of various energy functionals.
-The nonparametric active contour models~\citep{ni2009local,michailovich2007image} take the entire probability distribution functions of the image data to define the energy functionals, and thus are able to work in the absence of prior knowledge on gray levels distribution.
-In~\citep{kimmel2003fast,bresson2007fast,jung2017piecewise}, the $L^1$-norm was taken into account to define the region-based homogeneity criteria.
-The active contour approaches based on the pairwise homogeneity criteria are capable of handling more complicated segmentation situations~\citep{sumengen2006graph,bertelli2008variational,jung2012nonlocal}, but require high computation complexity to estimate the associated gradient descent flows.
-The hybrid active contour models simultaneously integrate the region-based image appearance models and the edge-based features~\citep{paragios2002geodesic,kimmel2003regularized,zach2009globally,bresson2007fast} for building the energy functionals.
-Nevertheless, the segmentation process can blend the benefits from both types of features.
-The literature of the active contour approaches mentioned above are obviously not exhaustive, other interesting approaches include the models based on the Sobolev-type gradients~\citep{sundaramoorthi2007sobolev,sundaramoorthi2009new}, the shape prior-enhanced models~\citep{cremers2002diffusion,bresson2006variational}, and the multi-region segmentation models~\citep{dubrovina2015multi,chambolle2012convex,bae2011global,brox2006level}.
-We refer to~\citep{cremers2007review} for a more detailed review.
+Nonparametric active contour models~\citep{ni2009local,michailovich2007image,houhou2009fast} usually construct the energy functional by measuring the statistical distances between the histograms of the image data in different subregions, thus allowing to work in the absence of prior knowledge on the image data distribution.
+In~\citep{kimmel2003fast,bresson2007fast,jung2017piecewise}, the $L^1$-norm was taken into account for measuring the approximation errors between the image data and the fitting terms.
+Active contour approaches based on the pairwise homogeneity criteria are capable of successfully handling more complicated segmentation situations~\citep{sumengen2006graph,bertelli2008variational,jung2012nonlocal,bresson2008non,desquesnes2013eikonal}, but the estimation of the associated gradient descent flows has a high computational complexity.
+Hybrid active contour models simultaneously integrate the region-based image appearance models and the edge-based features~\citep{paragios2002geodesic,kimmel2003regularized,zach2009globally,bresson2007fast,chen2021generalized} for building the energy functionals, so as to cumulate the benefits of both types of features.
+The segmentation models in conjunction with prescribed shape constraints (e.g. \ statistical shape priors, convexity and star convexity shape priors) have proven to generate accurate segmentation results~\citep{cremers2002diffusion,bresson2006variational,chen2022geodesic,chen2021elastica,shi2021convexity,siu2020image,luo2022convex,zhang2021topology,prevost2014tagged}, especially for the case that the features derived from the image data are not reliable enough.
+In~\citep{sundaramoorthi2007sobolev,sundaramoorthi2009new,yang2015shape}, the curve evolution is driven by a type of Sobolev gradient flows, allowing imposing various flexible geometry priors to enhance the image segmentation process.